 Celsius is yet another company that has entered into the pre-workout energy drink field.
 It’s sugar free and contains 2,000 mg of L-citrulline.
 The company promotes the citrulline heavily, focusing on the idea that it can help with workout performance.

 The company also produces Celsius Energy Drink, which is promoted as a fat burning aid.
-This one comes in 12 ounce cans that contain 200 mg of caffeine.
-These have around 2 mg less caffeine per ounce.
+This one comes in 12 ounce cans that contain 200 mg of caffeine, averaging to around 2 mg less caffeine per ounce than Celsius Heat.

 Reign Total Body Fuel